-There are well over 100 Unix commands shared by the Linux kernel and other Unix-like operating systems.
-If you are interested in the commands frequently used by Linux sysadmins and power users, you’ve come to the place.
-Recently, I published a five-part series covering commands often used by Linux sysadmins.
+If you are interested in Linux commands frequently used by Linux sysadmins and power users, you’ve come to the place.
+I’ve published this five-part series covering commands often used by Linux sysadmins.

 ip – from Iproute2, a collection of utilities for controlling TCP/IP networking and traffic control in Linux.